THEA - Theatre

 THEA 280.
 Inclusion in Performing Arts (1).

 Cross-listed as DANC 280.
 Provides effective tools to identify, create and maintain an inclusive space that promotes safe communication and encourages and supports creative freedom and expression.
 Students discover the common thread that connects seemly divisive approaches to the performing arts space while developing skills that can help redefine the spaces they enter.
 These spaces include, but are not limited to, rehearsal settings, learning environments and common areas.
 Course includes diversity content.
-Prerequisite(s): DANC 180E or THEA 180E.
+Prerequisite(s): DANC 180E or THEA 180E with a grade of C or better.

 THEA 285.
 Period Styles (3).